 Xenia Area Community Theater

 Xenia Area Community Theater offers a season of stage performances, summer youth programs, and workshops.
 They operate in conjunction with the X*ACT Arts Center at the same location.facebook_account

-With a belief that theater can enrich the soul, challenge the mind and expand the heart of the diverse community in which it serves, the Yellow Springs Theatre Company is committed to producing new and classic works of theater that fearlessly examine and illuminate the human condition: past, present and future.facebook_account
+With a belief that theater can enrich the soul, challenge the mind and expand the heart of the diverse community in which it serves, the Yellow Springs Theater Company is committed to producing new and classic works of theater that fearlessly examine and illuminate the human condition: past, present, and future.facebook_account

 YS Kids Playhouse (YSKP)

 Yellow Springs • 937-767-7800

 Founded in 1995 and incorporated as a nonprofit in 1997, YSKP aims to cultivate the development of future actors, leaders, patrons, and audiences, and to enhance art awareness in the community through arts education programming and the creation of original multimedia theater for youth.

 Dayton • 937-875-ZOOT (9668)

 Zoot Theatre Company is a forward-thinking theatrical design company specializing in puppets and masks.
 It was founded in 2006 and was later incorporated as a nonprofit organization in 2009.
 Since its founding, Zoot has prided itself on its ability to blend the visual and performing arts, using the stage as its gallery.